 When I started at D Magazine almost four years ago, I was purely covering the home and garden realm.
 Not long after, probably due to a short staffing situation, someone asked if I could take on a few style and beauty stories.
 Then, in 2016, SoulCycle arrived in Dallas, and our former online editorial director asked if I would start paying attention to the boutique fitness scene.
-It has since become a massive, diverse, and thriving local industry.
+It has since become a thriving local industry.

 So much has happened in Dallas over the four years I’ve started working at D, particular as it pertains to the categories I try my best to cover.
 Interior design continues to express its unique Dallas voice.
 In just one year, our city scored specialty beauty boutiques Follain, Credo, and Cos Bar in three very different neighborhoods, along with our own Dallas-based natural beauty retailer, The Greenway Shop.
 And as a new national or Dallas-based boutique fitness studio opens practically every month—that’s Barry’s Bootcamp, Rise Nation, and Class Studios in the past year alone—discovery tools such as StudioHop and ClassPass have become more important than ever for helping people hone in on their favorite workout.